First-Time, First-Year Student Application Process

 CSULB makes admission decisions based on self-reported information from the application, so it is extremely important that coursework (including grades and test scores) are entered accurately and completely.
 Admitted students who intend to enroll at CSULB will be required to submit official transcripts in order to verify eligibility and high school graduation.
 Admission decisions may be withdrawn for students who misreport academic information or who have not met the terms of the admission offer.

-For Fall 2022, students are NOT required to take the SAT and/or ACT for admission.
+Students are NOT required to take the SAT and/or ACT for admission.
 If you have already taken the SAT and/or ACT, we request that your score results be sent directly to one CSU from the testing agency and all CSU’s will receive them.
 You can use your results for English and math placement.
 Test scores must be received on or before January 12.

 - For the SAT, use the CSULB institution code of 4389